philip928lin/PyCHAMP/docs/source/general_intro.rst

    :width: 200px
    :alt: alternative text

-   Illustration of simplified version of Aquifer class
+   Illustration of a simplified version of the the Aquifer class

-For a detailed description of the aquifer module, please see to :ref:`py_champ_entities_aquifer`.
+For a detailed description of the aquifer component, please see to :ref:`py_champ_entities_aquifer`.

-2. Field Module
+2. Field Component
 -----------------

 Field Class:
 ^^^^^^^^^^^^^^

-The field class inside the field module:
+Within the field component, the available agent type is represented by the Field class, which:

 * employs a water-yield production function to simulate annual crop growth;
-* calculates the annual yield for each crop type, crucial for revenue calculation in the finance module;
+* calculates the annual yield for each crop type, crucial for revenue calculation in the Finance class;
-* determines the daily pumping rate needed for energy consumption calculations in the well module;
+* determines the daily pumping rate needed for energy consumption calculations in the Well Class;
 * updates the irrigation technology and crop type at each time step;
 * returns the total yield in bushels per hectare (bu/ha), the yield rate per field (bu/ha), and the annual volume of irrigation (m-ha) used by the field.